Sesame Crusted Tuna Steaks

 What Is Ahi Tuna?

-“Ahi” tuna can mean both yellowfin or bigeye tuna, although it is most commonly used to refer to yellowfin (which is more widely known).
+“Ahi” tuna can mean both yellowfin or bigeye tuna, although it most commonly refers to yellowfin.
 Ahi is quality, sushi-grade tuna, which is a must when searing tuna steaks.
 This is what you’ll want to use in this recipe for food safety and quality.
-Ahi is usually available frozen, which I recommend because the freezing process kills bacteria.
-I don’t recommend using fresh, unfrozen tuna unless you live near the place where it was caught and can verify the quality and freshness.
-In this recipe, marinated ahi tuna meets a scrumptious sesame seed crust, which is a match made in foodie heaven!
-Plus, a bit of extra marinade makes a delectable dipping sauce.
+In this recipe, marinated ahi tuna is topped with a sesame seed crust, which is a match made in foodie heaven!
+Plus, a bit of extra marinade makes the best dipping sauce.

 up close shot of a tuna steak cut into slices.